The New Constitutional System — Full Constitutional Model (Judicial and Institutional Version)

 3.1 The system is grounded in the democratic mandate of the Good Friday/Belfast Agreement (1998), which authorised constitutional change by consent.

-3.2 It gives institutional form to principles already recognised in that Agreement, including:
+3.2 It gives institutional form to principles recognised within that Agreement, including:

 (a) consent as the basis of legitimacy;